AcmeCat/AcmeCat/README.md

 # Hey Folks!

-<p>My name is Rory and I am a Software Engineer 😃</p>
+My name is Rory and I am a Software Engineer 😃
-<p>I've been avid programmer for more than a decade, and have recently formalised my knowledge with a [Bachelor of Information Technology](https://google.com) </p>
+<p>I've been an avid programmer for more than a decade, and have recently formalised my knowledge with a [Bachelor of Information Technology](https://google.com) </p>
 <p>I have previously worked professionally as a full stack web developer.
 However, I am currently focussing my attention on developing cloud-backed iOS and Android applications.</p>

 ---